Part 4: Movies and Visual Data Files

 The Movie Wizard will help you walk through important steps in creating your movie.

 On the left side are pages starting with Filename & Format.
-If you follow the sequence from top to bottom, you will make a fairly effortless movie.
+For a straightforward way to make a movie, follow the sequence below from top to bottom.

 Save your movie in your scenario directory using H.264 format.